Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Model

-\subsubsection{Description}
+\subsection{Description}

 Let $X \in \mathbb{R}^{C \times T}$ denote the input EEG signal, where $T$ is the number of time points and $C$ is the number of electrodes.
 In both the original LaBraM architecture and inherently in LaBraM++, the input EEG is first segmented into patches along the temporal dimension for each channel.
 Each patch is then passed through the neural transformer (as described in Section 2), which computes a patch representation $\mathbf{p} \in \mathbb{R}^{D}$, where $D$ is the embedding dimension.
 As described previously, the tokenizer aims to learn a codebook of neural tokens, denoted as $\mathcal{V}$:

 where $K$ is the number of discrete neural tokens and $D$ is the dimensionality of each token.
 A quantizer maps each patch representation $\mathbf{p}$ to its corresponding neural token $\mathbf{v} \in \mathcal{V}$.
 Specifically, for each patch, the quantizer selects the nearest neighbor $\mathbf{z}$ from the codebook: